 You are welcome to use these logos to promote the Louisiana Readers' Choice Awards program at your library or school.

-Louisiana Young Readers' Choice (Black and White, Full Color)
+Louisiana Young Readers' Choice Logo (Black and White, Full Color)

-Louisiana Teen Readers' Choice (Black and White, Full Color)
+Louisiana Teen Readers' Choice Logo (Black and White, Full Color)

 The Louisiana Readers’ Choice Awards is a reading enrichment program of the Louisiana Center for the Book in the State Library with additional support from the following sponsors: